Kidney Stones

 Treatment for Kidney Stones

 Kidney stones don’t always require surgery.
 We work closely with you to minimize their impact and educate you about preventative options.
-Small, pain-free kidney stones may be passed naturally with help from dietary changes, medication, and guidance from your urologist.
-Larger, complex kidney stones may require more advanced intervention and an overnight hospital stay.
+Small, pain-free kidney stones may be followed conservatively with help from dietary changes, medication, and guidance from your urologist.
+Larger, complex kidney stones may require surgery for removal.

 Medication